DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 For offline/air-gapped environments where the Usage Metering Service cannot connect directly to IBM Software Central, you need to manually download and upload usage data.

-### 4. Expose the IBM Usage Metering service using a Gateway API
+### 4. Expose the IBM Usage Metering service using the LoadBalancer

 To expose the IBM Usage Metering service using the AKS LoadBalancer, run: